hasanatherate/vtu_scraper/README.md

    ```bash
    python pdf_to_excel.py
    ```
-2. The script will read the PDFs from `/Users/abdul/Downloads/automated_pdfs` and generate an Excel sheet with the extracted data.
+2. The script will read the PDFs from your custom directory on your local device and generate an Excel sheet with the extracted data.

 ---